boazbk/tcs/lec_03_computation.md

 While most modern computing devices are obtained by mapping logical gates to semi-conductor based transistors, over history people have computed using a huge variety of mechanisms,  including mechanical systems, gas and liquid (known as _fluidics_), biological and chemical processes, and even living creatures (e.g., see [crabfig](){.ref} or  [this video](https://www.youtube.com/watch?v=czk4xgdhdY4) for how crabs or slime mold can be used to do computations).

-In the rest of this  lecture we review some of these implementations, both so  you can get an appreciation of how it is possible to directly translate NAND programs to the physical world, without going through the entire stack of architecture, operating systems, compilers, etc... as well as to emphasize that silicon-based processors are by no means the only way to perform computation.
+In the rest of this  chapter we review some of these implementations, both so  you can get an appreciation of how it is possible to directly translate NAND programs to the physical world, without going through the entire stack of architecture, operating systems, compilers, etc... as well as to emphasize that silicon-based processors are by no means the only way to perform computation.
 Indeed, as we will see much later in this course, a very exciting recent line of works involves using different media for computation that would allow us to take advantage of _quantum mechanical effects_ to enable different types of algorithms.

 ![Crab-based logic gates from the paper "Robust soldier-crab ball gate" by Gunji, Nishiyama and Adamatzky.
 This is an example of an AND gate that relies on the tendency of two swarms of crabs arriving from different directions to combine to a single swarm that continues in the average of the directions.](../figure/crab-gate.jpg){#crabfig .class width=200px height=200px}

-## Transistors and physical logic gates
+### Transistors and physical logic gates

 A _transistor_ can be thought of as an electric circuit with two inputs, known as _source_ and _gate_ and an output, known as the _sink_.
 The gate controls whether current flows from the source to the sink.